ethanfurman/openerp_fnx_fs/setup.md

 The supporting files are::

+  - /etc/openerp/fnx.ini [1]

   - /var/openerp/fnxfs.files
   - /var/openerp/fnxfs.folders
   - /var/openerp/fnxfs.mount
   - /var/openerp/fnxfs.permissions

-all of which should be created automatically by fnxfs.
+All (except the first) should be created automatically by fnxfs.

 On the Client